Storing Reclaimed Wood for DIY Projects

-Longer Term Storage Solutions
+Longer-Term Storage Solutions

-In the meantime, the glass shelf units gives me an opportunity to fully test how well this method of storage works for the scrap wood and allows me to identify the pros and cons so that if and when the time comes to reuse the glass units for another purpose I should be better placed to design new shelving incorporating what works into the design.
+In the meantime, the glass shelf units give me an opportunity to fully test how well this method of storage works for the scrap wood and allows me to identify the pros and cons so that if and when the time comes to reuse the glass units for another purpose I should be better placed to design new shelving incorporating what works into the design.

-Although it’s early days, I have done a couple of small DIY projects since reorganising my salvaged wood and so far I have found the new shelving beneficial in that it gives me better access to the scrap wood, I can see at a glance the type and quantity of scrap wood I have and searching through a particular shelf for something specific is quite easy and only takes a moment.
+Although it’s early days, I have done a couple of small DIY projects since reorganising my salvaged wood, and so far, I have found the new shelving beneficial in that it gives me better access to the scrap wood I can see at a glance the type and quantity of scrap wood I have and searching through a particular shelf for something specific is quite easy and only takes a moment.

-Being mindful that the glass units may someday be found a new home I’m paying more attention to de-nailing old wood before storage to reduce the risk of scratching the glass; although generally glass is quite resilient and not easy to scratch, so I don’t see it as a major problem.
+Being mindful that the glass units may someday be found a new home, I’m paying more attention to de-nailing old wood before storage to reduce the risk of scratching the glass; although generally, glass is quite resilient and not easy to scratch, so I don’t see it as a major problem.